 - If less than 8 eggs are collected you will retain all eggs and continue with treatment as planned.

 - According to the Human Fertilisation and Embryology Act 1990, you will not be the legal parent of any child resulting from your donated eggs.
 Please use this booklet in conjunction with the Hull IVF Unit’s Legal Parenthood booklet.

 - You will be required to have counselling about the implications of the proposed treatment.

 - You can withdraw from the egg sharing arrangement at any time up to the point where embryos created from your eggs are to be transferred to the Recipient.
-If you withdraw consent you would then have to pay the standard fees for IVF/ICSI and the costs involved in preparing the Recipient for her treatment.
-You would not be reimbursed the Egg Sharing Arrangement Fee.
+Unfortunately, it would not be possible to reimburse the Egg Sharing Arrangement Fee.